ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     |
     |
+    ├── self_documentation <- Certain notes that the author has written for himself.
+These files were not created with external viewers in mind.
+    |
+    |
-    ├── src                         <- Source code for use in this project.
+    ├── src                         <- Source code used in this project.
-    │   |
     │   │
-    │   ├── data_preparation        <- Scripts to download or generate data
+    │   ├── data_preparation        <- Scripts to download or generate data.
     │   |
     |   |── data_analysis           <- Scripts to generate intermediary datasets to base visualizations on.
     |   |